awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-trigger.md

   Each value is a UTF\-8 string, not more than 256 bytes long\.

   The tags to use with this trigger\.
-You can use tags to limit access to the trigger\.
-For more information, see [AWS Tags in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html) in the *AWS Glue Developer Guide*\.
+You may use tags to limit access to the trigger\.
+For more information about tags in AWS Glue, see [AWS Tags in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html) in the developer guide\.

 **Response**
 + `Name` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.